 About this independent tour

 SELF DRIVE Rocky Mountain Trail is a recommended self-drive itinerary including 18 days car hire, accommodation for 19 nights in 3 and 4 star hotels and a personalised documentation pack.
+This itinerary can also be done in a motorhome.

 DENVER Nick-named the ‘Mile High City’ due to its setting 1609 above sea level, Denver is the first stop on this suggested self-drive itinerary.
 Sitting where the Rocky Mountains meet the Great Plains the Colorado state capital offers much in terms of culture, entertainment dining and drinking – there plenty of craft breweries and tap rooms in the city.
 You can experience the history of the Gold Rush in Lower Downtown, taking in the Victorian architecture and Confluence Park where gold prospectors first saw flecks of gold in the waters of Cherry Creek.
 Alternatively, you can enjoy the more modern side of the city with unique public art and performing arts centres of Downtown and the premium shops and restaurants in Cherry Creek.